zanehirning/RecursiveWebCrawler/doc/Plan.md

 **Deliver:**

+- The data used by my program will mostly come from the user.
+- The max-depth and the url are provided by the user.
+- Depth and visited are parameters passed in, depth starts are 0, and visited can be an empty set or a set of url's that should never be visited.

+- The output will take form of a "tree" in a sense.
+- The output will contain all the urls visited, it will also report some crawling statistics at the end of the crawl.

+- Recursion will be used to create a "loop"
+- Base cases will be given so an infinite recursion state is not met.
+- The libraries provided will be used to assist us.
+- Different kinds of errors will be raised when appropriate

 *   List all of the data that is used by the program, making note of where it comes from.
 *   Explain what form the output will take.
 *   Describe what algorithms and formulae will be used (but don't write them yet).